rmm5t/ryan.mcgeary.org/_posts/2011-02-09-vendor-everything-still-applies.md

 title: "“Vendor Everything” Still Applies"
 ---

-That's right, the title is a homage to the (now [_defunkt_](http://twitter.com/defunkt))
+That's right.
+The title is a homage to the (now [_defunkt_](http://twitter.com/defunkt))
 [err the blog](http://errtheblog.com/posts/50-vendor-everything), and keeping your application dependencies with your application is _still_ a very good